cesarias/cesarias/README.md

 - <b> Secure Cloud Configuration in Azure </b>
   - [Currently enrolled in Cyber Security Course Will upload when finished](https://github.com/cesarias/Secure_Cloud)

-- <b> Configuring On-premises Active Directory within Azure VMs </b>
+- <b> Deploying Active Directory within Azure.
+Creating a Domain Controller VM along with a VM that will serve as Client-1 </b>
   - [Creating regular users and Admins](https://github.com/cesarias/Active_Directory)

 - <b> Authorizing File Share Access to different groups and users in Active Directory. </b>